-RobOptim is a set of packages designed to make robotics non-linear optimization problem easier to solve.
-It is composed of several packages which are focusing on different kind of problem related to robotics, especially humanoid robotics.
+RobOptim is a set of packages designed to make robotics nonlinear optimization problems easier to solve.
+It is composed of several packages which are focusing on different kinds of problems related to robotics, especially humanoid robotics.

 Support is done through the roboptim Google Group.

-- Generic C++ package used to solve non-linear optimization problem (not robotics specific).
+- Generic C++ package used to solve nonlinear optimization problems (not robotics specific).

 - Python bindings for RobOptim Core.

-- Allows Ipopt solvers to be used as a back-end of roboptim-core.
+- Allows Eigen solvers to be used as a back end of roboptim-core.

-- Allows CMinPack to be used as a back-end of roboptim-core.
+- Allows Ipopt solvers to be used as a back end of roboptim-core.

 - Trajectory optimization for robotics.